OpenRockets/web-dev-error-solutions/errors/nextjs/handling-typeerror-data-map-is-not-a-function-in-next-js-api-routes/README.md

+# 🐞 Handling "TypeError: data.map is not a function" in Next.js API Routes

 This document addresses a common error encountered when working with Next.js API routes:  `TypeError: data.map is not a function`.
 This error typically occurs when you attempt to use the `.map()` method on a variable (`data` in this case) that is *not* an array.
 The `.map()` method is designed to iterate over arrays, and attempting to use it on a non-array value (e.g., a string, number, or `null`/`undefined`) will result in this error.